 Companies claim they don’t market to kids, but this commercial was on early in the afternoon on a summer’s day.
 Gee, right about lunch time.
 It was bright and happy and full of kids – kids that your child might watch and that might actually lend credence to their complaints about food.
 It definitely touted nuggets as a solution to cater to the tastes of children.

 Why we’re at it, why “Thanks, Mom,” why not “Thanks, Dad?” on the commercial?
 I suppose it has nothing to do with whether “Mom” or “Dad” is nuking up the stuff – and more to do with some misplaced idea that “Mom” is more wholesome, educated about food, and nurturing.
+If Mom’s making it, it must be ok.
+If Dad’s making it, well then, there might be questions.

 I guess maybe Mom is too busy cleaning the toilets or mopping up with Brawny or spraying or wiping with Clorox to cook dinner?
 The commercial where Dad come in to the clean kitchen with fish and Mom jumps up to clean up the mess really chaps me, but I digress…